 - Fulfill information availability requirements by maintaining an updated Information Repository, working with the local media, providing executive summaries of environmental reports, and conducting regular public meetings. - Build positive interest in the cleanup program by producing the EnviroNews newsletter twice a year, producing fact sheets as required, and maintaining the website and community information line.
 The Depot will also have public meetings as required to meet CERCLA requirements.
-Another option is an annual Community Information Session to keep the community updated about the progress of the cleanup program throughout its completion.
+Another option is Community Information Sessions to keep the community updated about the progress of the cleanup program throughout its completion. - Building community awareness about community involvement opportunities as the environmental program progresses can be done through regular and consistent communications.
+Fact sheets and newsletters are key elements of this goal.
+In addition, reaching out to the media through news releases and backgrounders will assist with this goal. - Maintain regular information channels through the RAB meetings, annual public meetings, newsletters, fact sheets, and other communications from DDC.